canonical/kernel-docs/docs/reference/upload-rights.rst

 If you are not an official ubuntu-kernel-uploaders member yet, but fulfill all of the criteria above, you are likely a promising candidate for joining the team.
-If you are interested in joining, please start by preparing your application.
-Please use the following template for your application:
+If you are interested in joining, start by preparing your application.
+Use the following template for your application:

 https://wiki.ubuntu.com/Kernel/Dev/PPUApplicationTemplate